Access Roles

 | Developer | All | Yes | No | No | Yes |

-| Viewer | All or team-scoped | No | No | No | Yes (read-only) |
+| Viewer | All (stations can be group-scoped) | No | No | No | Yes (read-only) |

-| Operator | Own teams' stations only | Through station API | No | No | No (kiosk only) |
+| Operator | Own groups' stations only | Through station API | No | No | No (kiosk only) |

 Owner